61131/nginx-http-est/README.md

     AttrSet ATTRIBUTE ::= { ... }

+See OpenSSL [asn1parse](https://www.openssl.org/docs/man1.1.1/man1/openssl-asn1parse.html) for details on how to create this ASN.1 specification.

-This information will be used both in the validation of CSRs received from clients and when responding to requests for CSR attributes required by the EST server.
+This information will be used both in the validation of CSRs received from clients and when responding to requests for CSR attributes (using an operation path of "/csrattrs") required by the EST server.
+The EST server does not require client authentication or authorization to respond to requests for CSR attributes.

 ### est_root_certificate